-- Keep your room door locked and dead bolted, if possible, at all times. - Lock your windows before leaving your room. - Do not leave your keys or ID card lying around as this creates a safety concern for all students. - Travel with a companion when you are walking the campus late at night. - Don't allow people you do not know to tailgate behind you as you walk into buildings. - Use blue light phones located on safety poles throughout campus to directly call LPS for emergencies or for escorts.
+- 1. Keep your room door locked and dead bolted, if possible, at all times. - 2.
+Lock your windows before leaving your room. - 3.
+Do not leave your keys or ID card lying around as this creates a safety concern for all students. - 4.
+Do not let another student use your ID card or room key. - 5.
+Travel with a companion when you are walking around the campus late at night. - 6.
+Don't allow people you do not know to tailgate behind you as you walk into buildings. - 7.
+Call LPS for emergencies or for escorts.

 LPS can be called by dialing ext.
 7233 from any campus phone, or 503-883-SAFE (7233) from non-university phones.
-Students are encouraged to save LPS 's phone number in their cell phone for safety and convenience.
+Students are encouraged to save LPS's phone number in their cell phone for safety and convenience.
 In case of a life-threatening emergency, dial 9-911 from campus, or 911 from non-university phones.

 Students may be approached on campus by Residence Life staff and/or LPS for reasons of ensuring the safety of both the individual and others and to maintain a positive campus community.
 When approached, students are required to properly identify themselves as Linfield students and provide their student ID.
-Failure to do so will result in disciplinary consequences up to and including fines and community restitution.
+Failure to do so will result in disciplinary consequences.